Pharmacy Contraception Service (PCS)

 Download the service pathway for ongoing supply

-The service involves community pharmacists providing:
+The service involves community pharmacists and pharmacy technicians providing:

 Pharmacy owner checklist